Asphalt vs Tarmac: What’s the difference?

 What is asphalt?

 The term ‘asphalt’ does not just mean one material: it is an umbrella term that covers several mixes used within the construction industry.
-Over 25 million tonnes of asphalt are produced every year in the UK alone, and they all use bitumen as binder to cement together the aggregate particle components of the mix.
+Over 25 million tonnes of asphalt are produced every year in the UK alone, in asphalt pavement design they all use bitumen as binder to cement together the aggregate particle components of the mix.
 Other components such as polymers, fibres, or crumb rubber may be added to the mix to modify its properties.
 The most commonly asphalt materials are listed in more detail later in this article.

 In the US, the term asphalt is used to describe what the rest of the world calls bitumen: the sticky black viscous liquid derived from petroleum that forms the binder in asphalt mixes.